Counselling Twickenham, Whitton I work with:

 Much of my learning experience comes from my time as an anthropologist observing how people from different cultures learn to recover from ill-health and trauma in healing rituals performed by spirit mediums, medicine men and shaman.
 I began fieldwork in Papua New Guinea, living with tribal people in the Trobriand Islands who relied on spirit mediums to heal individuals who had fallen sick.
 I spent time on the mainland observing spirit possession in men's longhouses, where the ancestors returned to carry out healing rituals, often in communities blighted by conflict.
 I also observed Candomblé spirit cults in Brazil for three years.
 If I learned anything, it was about men and women who served their communities in the midst of crisis.
 And this has served me well as a therapist in Britain.
 Nowadays, besides setting up my practice at EnduringMind, Counselling in Twickenham and Whitton I offer counselling and mindfulness to clients and couples counselling.

 My first experience in a counselling or mentoring role was as a youth worker in Moss Side, Manchester during a turbulent period in my early twenties.
-I was a volunteer in a deprived area of the city, working with bright young men and women at high risk of joining gangs, or becoming the victims of crime themselves.
+I was a volunteer in a deprived area of the city, working with bright young men and women who were highly talented and creative.
+But they were also socially excluded and at high risk of joining gangs, or becoming the victims of crime themselves.
 During that time, I came into contact with youngsters who were often in a state of crisis.

-Looking back, I'd say many of them were traumatised.
-But most of those young people were also inspired by an irresistible spirit of hope.
+Looking back, I'd say many were traumatised.
+And yet these young people were also inspired by an irresistible spirit of hope.
 And much like the rest of the community they were determined not to be defined by the stigma of discrimination.
-Many of them had creative talents like music, drama, photography and film which they could escape into for solace.
+Many had creative talents like music, drama, photography and film which they could escape into for solace.
 In such conditions, the spirit may thrive, or be extinguished.

 I came to feel a close affinity with those young people and wanted to offer my skills as a mentor in the hope it would enrich both our lives.
 These youngsters were already beginning to harness their talents in a constructive way, so they could make better choices in life.
 Along with friends and volunteers, and inspired by the Moss Side community, we nurtured the conditions for young people to explore their own way forward.
 Sometimes we used informal groups as a forum for discussion, guidance and counselling.
 Other times we engaged them in skills such as film-making, editing and screen-writing.
 It was a time of personal satisfaction and reward for me.
 But also a time of sadness the people I worked with struggled against social injustice and protested against the racist murders of two men in our community.